franmassimino/altocv/docs/architecture/high-level-architecture.md

 ## Technical Summary

-AltocV2 is a **serverless-first, edge-optimized Next.js 15 monolith** deployed on Vercel's platform.
+AltoCV is a **serverless-first, edge-optimized Next.js 15 monolith** deployed on Vercel's platform.
 The architecture leverages React Server Components (RSC) for initial page loads, Server Actions for mutations, and Edge Middleware for global auth/rate-limiting.
 The frontend combines a three-pillar interface (AI Chat + Live Preview + Design Panel) built with React 18, shadcn/ui, and Zustand for client state.
 The backend uses serverless functions for API routes and background jobs (Trigger.dev/Inngest) for heavy operations like PDF generation and ATS analysis.
 Data persistence is handled by PostgreSQL (Neon serverless) with Prisma ORM, while Upstash Redis provides caching and session storage.
 The AI layer integrates OpenAI and Anthropic models via the Vercel AI SDK with advanced features like tool calling, streaming responses, and generative UI (RSC-based).
 Vector embeddings (Supabase pgvector) enable job matching via cosine similarity.
 Stripe manages payments with webhook-based subscription sync.
 The entire stack prioritizes cost efficiency (<$50/month operational), developer experience (type-safe end-to-end with TypeScript + Zod), and rapid iteration (auto-deployments on git push).

 ## Platform and Infrastructure Choice